amnda-d/sideeye/doc/source/configFile.rst

 terminal_output
 ~~~~~~~~~~~~~~~

 A number specifying the level of detail in terminal output.
+This option is useful for debugging, for example, finding out if an error is being caused by a specific input file, or by calculating a specific measure.

 ``0``: Errors only.